 Web design literally evolves every day.
 Technologies that are now integral to your experiencing the internet, were either sparsely used, testing, or just plain nonexistent just 2 years ago!
 When you log into your Facebook, you can let it sit there and it will update automatically, without you “refreshing” the page as we usually do when we need new information from a page.

 XML (eXtensinble markup language) is a complicated subject, but it’s really a system of organizing things.
-If I want Adam’s favorite colors, to write it in XML I would say something like
+If I want Kate’s favorite colors, to write it in XML I would say something like:

 My next article will be covering more new efforts in web design like Meteor, Node.Js, CSS3, HTML5.
 Stick around for them!